 Program Director, Sr. Lecturer

-Jack O’Connor is the Director of the MS in Geospatial Intelligence program.
-He has practiced, led, taught, and written about Geospatial Intelligence.
-A former CIA officer, he managed and led analytic and support organizations focused on combat support, national intelligence, diplomatic initiatives, and disaster support missions, as well as regional, functional, environmental, economic and social analysis in CIA’s National Photographic Interpretation Center, and, in the Defense Department, in the National Imagery and Mapping Agency and the National Geospatial-Intelligence Agency (NGA).
+O’Connor has practiced, led, taught, and written about geospatial intelligence.
+A former CIA officer, he managed and led analytic and support organizations focused on combat support, national intelligence, diplomatic initiatives, and disaster support missions, as well as regional, functional, environmental, economic, and social analysis in the CIA’s National Photographic Interpretation Center, and, in the Defense Department, in the National Imagery and Mapping Agency and the National Geospatial-Intelligence Agency.
 A retired senior executive, he has received numerous awards throughout his career, including the Intelligence Community’s Galileo Award and the National Intelligence Medal of Achievement.

-A reflective practitioner of GEOINT, Mr. O’Connor designed a course for reviewing analytic products in the 1980s and helped design a workshop on Managing GEOINT Analysis in NGA in 2010.
-He served as managing editor for a classified journal on Geospatial Analysis from 2009-2011, and remains on its board.
-His first publication on GEOINT in combat support was in 2004, and after retirement, he wrote a book in 2015 on the imagery analysis organization that shaped US decisions throughout the Cold War and produced more senior leaders than any other Intelligence Community office.
+A reflective practitioner of GEOINT, O’Connor designed a course for reviewing analytic products in the 1980s and helped design a workshop on Managing GEOINT Analysis in NGA in 2010.
+He served as managing editor for a classified journal on Geospatial Analysis from 2009-2011 and remains on its board.
+His first publication on GEOINT in combat support was in 2004, and after retirement, he wrote a book in 2015 on the imagery analysis organization that shaped U.S. decisions throughout the Cold War.